Do You Have A “Tombstone” Resume?

-They are not laundry lists of responsibilities.
-They are not boring employment histories.
+They are not boring lists of responsibilities.
+They are not a place to document everything you do on a day-to-day basis.
 They don’t include every job you’ve ever had or every single thing you’ve done during your career.